tetracorp/k240/docs/_posts/2023-03-31-design-analysis.md

 _Dune II_, _Command & Conquer_, and _StarCraft_ all take place on a
 two-dimensional plane, with most combat involving ground-based units.
-When a player clicks to select a unit's destination, the spot selected is unambigious.
+When a player clicks to select a unit's destination, the spot selected is unambiguous.

 However, K240 takes place in what is nominally three-dimensional space, with all combat taking place between spaceships.
 It is therefore not possible to